vrikodar/P4ck3t/P4ck3t.md

 ## Managing IOS configuration

- - we can copy configuration from RAM to NVRAM {copy running-config startup-config}
+ - we can copy configuration from RAM to NVRAM {copy running-config startup-config , will overwrite config in NVRAM}
  - we can also copy config to a TFTP server {copy run tftp and copy start tftp}